Boosting the Transferability of Adversarial Attacks with Global Momentum Initialization: Methodology

 \subsection{Global Momentum Initialization}

-In this subsection, we first propose pre-convergence attack to solve the problem of gradient elimination in order to help the attack converge faster to form a better attack.
-Additionally, we use global search during the pre-convergence period to overcome the limitation that conventional iterative methods generate gradients within a small data distribution.
-Finally, we get our global gradient initialization method.
+To address the challenge of gradient elimination, we introduce a pre-convergence attack strategy aimed at facilitating a more rapid convergence, thereby enhancing the effectiveness of the attack.
+Furthermore, we incorporate a global search mechanism during the pre-convergence phase to overcome the limitations associated with conventional iterative methods that generate gradients within a confined data distribution.

-To cope with gradient elimination, we attempt to pre-converge the momentum before the formal iterative attack, which poses no actual effect of the attack on the image.
-Specifically, we first perform $P$ rounds of momentum exploration, using the momentum after $P$ iterations as the initialised momentum.
-By means of this pre-convergence, we are able to substantially suppress the forward gradient elimination phenomenon.
-As shown in Figure~\ref{fig:sub2} and~\ref{fig:sub3}, the consistency of the forward gradient after pre-convergence is substantially improved, and the difference in gradient consistency between the forward and backward gradients and other rounds of gradients is significantly reduced, both of which indicate the pre-converged gradients can accelerate convergence and obviously improve the attack performance.
+Specifically, our strategy involves pre-converging the momentum prior to the formal iterative attack, without exerting any substantive impact on the image through this process.
+We initiate $P$ rounds of momentum exploration, using the obtained momentum knowledge as the initialised momentum.
+By means of this pre-convergence, we are able to substantially suppress the gradient elimination phenomenon.
+As shown in Figure~\ref{fig:sub2} and~\ref{fig:sub3}, the consistency of the forward gradient after pre-convergence is substantially improved, and the difference in gradient consistency between the forward unconverged and backward converged gradients and other rounds of gradients is significantly reduced.

-Moreover, the traditional iterative attack sets a small step size, which leaves the generated images after each round of the attack in a relatively similar data distribution.
-This prevents the attack from finding decision boundary over a larger data distribution, leading to a tendency to fall into local optimal solutions.
-Gao et al.\cite{gao2020patch} propose to scale up the step size, but this approach will have a direct impact on the images and easily cause overfitting of the attack.
-To address this issue, we add a global search factor to the pre-convergence process, i.e., we amplify the exploration step size during pre-convergence to help form a more global direction of initialised momentum.
+Additionally, traditional iterative attacks use a small step size, causing the generated images after each round to be in a similar data distribution.
+This restricts the attack from exploring decision boundaries over a wider data range, making it more prone to getting stuck in local optimal solutions. ~\citep{gao2020patch} propose to scale up the step size, but this approach will have a direct impact on the images and easily cause overfitting of the attack.
+To address this issue, we add a \textbf{global search factor} to the pre-convergence process, i.e., we amplify the exploration step size during pre-convergence to help form a more global direction of initialised momentum.
 Namely, we perform gradient pre-convergence by:

 where $S$ represents our global search factor and Clip($\cdot$) operation ensures the $l_\infty$ constraint.
 The procedure of the attack based on global momentum initialization can be summarised as Algorithm~\ref{algo}.